monkeyshot/DayZAdmin/README.md

 Added folder /lingor to work for Bliss Lingor.
 Requires database named dayzlingor.

+You'll need to run the SQL file against your Lingor Database as well.

 Below is original Readme.md from original author katzsmile